ITT23/assignment-08-replication-top_idee/documentation.md

 We also thought about cool stuff you could do with this.
 For example play normal music and see if there's a hidden meaning in the notes.

-Christoph played requiem of a dream theme and this is the output: atpnatpnatpnsata.
+Christoph played requiem for a dream theme and this is the output: atpnatpnatpnsata.
 Guess we accidentally summoned a demon.
 Rosenrot: rrrrrrrrrwwwwwwwwwrrrrrrrrrwwwwwwcccrwhatwhatwhatecumwhatwhatwhatbyvvbywhatwhatacumwhatwhatwhatbywwbyccc (hell yeah.)

 You could also further extend the gamification application with learning by conditioning.
 Maybe buy a cheap EMS TENS device from China and for every wrong note, get a little bit of muscle stimulation.
 For entertanment purposes only.